unicode-org/icu4x/docs/tutorials/intro.md

 icu = "1.0"
 ```

+You can also run `cargo add icu` for the same effect.

 After saving the changes, commands like `cargo check` will download the `icu` Rust package and use it for the build.

 # 4. Accessing components

 `ICU4X` comes with a variety of components allowing to manage various facets of software internationalization.
-Most of those features depend on the selection of a `Language Identifier` which is a particular combination of language, script, region with optional variants.
+Most of those features depend on the selection of a `Locale` which is a particular combination of language, script, region with optional variants.
 An examples of such locales are `en-US` (American English), `sr-Cyrl` (Serbian with Cyrylic script) or `es-AR` (Argentinian Spanish).

-`LanguageIdentifier` is a low level struct which is commonly used to represent user selection, available localization data and management between them.

 In `ICU4X` `Locale` is a part of the `locid` component.
-If the user needs just this one feature, they can use `icu_locid` crate as a dependency, but since here we already added dependency on `icu`, we can refer to it via `icu::locid`.
+If the user needs just this one feature, they can use `icu_locid` crate as a dependency, but since here we already added a dependency on `icu`, we can refer to it via `icu::locid`.

 Let's update our application to use it.